NethServer/nethsecurity/packages/ns-migration/README.md

 - source NAT are connected to `wan` outbound zone and not to a specific interface;
   this configuration can be changed by setting `src` option to `*` and adding `device` option set to the WAN physical ethernet interface

+## dhcp

+- TFTP options are migrated, but not the content of the tftp_root directory.
+To re-enable the service make sure to setup `tftp_root` option